yangfan-hu/Fast-SNN/README.md

 ### CIFAR-10
+We

+#### Dataset
+By default, the dataset is supposed to be in a 'data' folder at the same lavel of 'main.py'

+#### Training Quantized ANNs
 We progressively train full precision, 4, 3, and 2 bit ANN models.
 ```
 python main.py --arch alex --bit 32 -id 2 --wd 5e-4